taalimflow-tech/app.TaalimFlow/replit.md

     - Bottom navigation correctly shows/hides admin features based on user role
     - **TESTED AND WORKING**: Admin users are automatically logged out and redirected to admin login panel if they try to login through student panel
     - System enforces strict role-based access with proper session management and user redirection
+- **January 2025**: Replaced all Hijri dating with Gregorian dating across the entire application
+  - Changed all `toLocaleDateString('ar-SA')` and `toLocaleDateString('ar-DZ')` instances to `toLocaleDateString('en-US')`
+  - Updated date formatting in AdminVerification, Profile, AdminSuggestions, NotificationPanel, AdminContent, and AdminUsers pages
+  - All dates now display in standard Gregorian format (MM/DD/YYYY) instead of Islamic calendar format
+  - This change provides consistent date display that matches international standards